carpentries/instructor-training/instructors.md

 ## Exercises

-*   Learners do think-pair-share for cognitive maps and MCQs.
+*   Learners do think-pair-share for cognitive maps and multiple-choice questions.

 *   In the two-day versions,
     have learners read the operations guide as their overnight homework